CHEA Sustainable Community Housing Program

 Additional educational benefits:

-- Residents have the opportunity to attend any scheduled enrichment seminar and job training programs offered at our Adult Skill Center.
+- Residents have the opportunity to attend any scheduled enrichment seminar and job training programs offered at CHEA Adult Skill Center.

-- Head of household resident (s) are able to enroll in our adult education classes such as: Adult Basic Education Classes, GED Prep, and Basic Computer Keyboarding Class free of charge.
+- Head of household resident (s) can enroll into CHEA Adult Skill Center for academic training in the following courses: Adult Basic Education Classes, Pre-GED, GED Prep, and Basic Computer Keyboarding Class free of charge

 Our housing programs targets